OidcClient

 Type: object | Optional

-When you create an OidcClient, the operator provisions two resources in the same namespace: a Secret with sensitive credentials and a ConfigMap with non-sensitive OIDC endpoint configuration.
-Together they contain everything an application needs to integrate with Nauthera — no hardcoded URLs or manual discovery required.
+When you create an OidcClient, the operator provisions a Secret in the same namespace containing the generated credentials.
+The Secret has everything an application needs to integrate with Nauthera.

-The operator sets owner references on both resources, linking them to the OidcClient.
-Deleting the OidcClient also deletes the Secret and ConfigMap.
+The operator sets an owner reference on the Secret, linking it to the OidcClient.
+Deleting the OidcClient also deletes the Secret.

 Secret